rxhl/Front/_posts/2017-10-09-Scaffolding-A-Web-App-With-Yeoman.markdown

 >Yeoman helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.

 Yeoman allows us to focus on our application rather than setting up its environment and it works for *any* kind of application, well mostly.
-Essentially, we run a bunch of commands and Yeoman creates a full fledged workflow for us aka *scaffolding*.
+Essentially, we run a bunch of commands and Yeoman creates a full-fledged workflow for us aka *scaffolding*.
 Let's get started!

 ### **Scaffolding a web app**